pramitghosh/openEO.R.UDF/README.md

 # OpenEO.R.UDF

+This package reads generic (currently GeoTIFF only) files to a stars object, applies users' custom function on it, and writes the resultant files back to disk.
+This package acts as a tool for users to parse the files written to disk by the OpenEO R backend so that their custom functions (UDFs) could be applied.

+### General strategy
+This package has to be loaded from the user's R script file (which should also contain the UDF definition) and the UDF to be applied has to be called as an argument to the function `run_UDF()` defined in this package which will apply it on a `stars` object created from generic files on disk.
+Metadata regarding these files (e.g. path, band, time etc.) are looked up from an ASCII "legend" file in CSV format which is written to disk along with the actual data by the [`write_generics()` function](https://github.com/pramitghosh/openeo-r-backend/blob/b7da77f87a90ba49d79cafd17a634f6117dccc2f/R/prepare_UDF.R#L13) in the backend.

 ## Dependencies
 This R package needs the package `stars` which is not on CRAN yet.
 The `stars` package is available here: <https://github.com/r-spatial/stars>.
 Therefore, this dependency needs to be installed in the environment first by: